 A Simple Guide to BabyNet in South Carolina

-South Carolina is one of many states to offer a statewide early intervention program for babies with developmental delays who are under thirty-six months old.
-This program is part of a federal initiative called the Individuals with Disabilities Act (IDEA), but here in South Carolina, we have a simple name for it that’s easy to remember.
+South Carolina is one of the states that offers a statewide early intervention program for babies and toddlers with developmental delays.
+Early intervention is available from birth to age six, but those children who are under thirty-six months old fall into a special program.
+This program is part of a federal initiative called the Individuals with Disabilities Act (IDEA) Part C, but here in South Carolina, we have a simple name for it that’s easy to remember.
 It’s called BabyNet.

 The BabyNet program has a unique backstory here in SC.
 A very important thing to know is that the program currently operates as what’s called an “interagency system”.
 This means it’s a partnership between our state’s Department of Health and Human Services (DHHS) and the Department of Disabilities and Special Needs (DDSN).